V4Fire/Client/src/form/b-checkbox/README.md

 #### [parentId]

 An identifier of the "parent" checkbox.
-Use this prop to organize hierarchy of checkboxes.
+Use this prop to organize a hierarchy of checkboxes.
+Checkboxes of the same level must have the same `name`.

 ```
 - [-]